kohler/hotcrp/devel/apidoc/revpref.md

 > Retrieve a review preference

-Return a PC member’s review preference for submission `p` — by default the caller’s own, or another PC member’s when `u` is given (administrators only).
+Return a PC member’s review preference for submission `p`—by default the caller’s own, or another PC member’s when `u` is given (administrators only).

 `pref` is the numeric preference and `value` is its text form (number plus any